ybai34/Portfolio-Optimization-based-on-Technology-Companies-Stocks/Data/README.md

 ## License

 The dataset is available under the same license as the main project.
-Please refer to the project's `LICENSE` file for more details (to be added by the user).
+Please refer to the project's `LICENSE` file for more details.

 ---